adgayle/aws-saa-study-guide/saa.md

 * New NACL default is DENY everything
 * Default NACL allows everything
 * Can use one NACL for multiple subnets
-* Subnet can only have 1 NACL at a time and must have one, default is assigned if none assigned
+* Subnet must have exactly 1 NACL assigned, the default is assigned if none is added
 * Rules are evaluted in numerical order (lowest first)
 * Separate inbound and outbound rules
-* Has DENY rule which
+* Has DENY rule which security groups lack
-* Network Access Control Lists (NACLs) are stateless (must open ports directly, remember ephemeral ports)
+* Network Access Control Lists (NACLs) are stateless (must open ports explicitly, remember ephemeral ports)
 * Allow ephemeral ports for outbound
 * Useful for blocking inbound traffic